Grade Calculator

 How to Use the Grade Calculator Tool

-The Grade Calculator is a tool designed to help students quickly calculate their overall grade by taking into account the grades for each course and the corresponding weights for each assignment or exam.
-Here’s how to use it:
+The Grade Calculator is designed to help students quickly determine their overall grade by considering the grades for each course and the corresponding weights for each assignment or exam.
+Here’s a simple guide on how to use it:

 Enter Grades:

 In each course section (Course 1, Course 2, etc.), enter the grade you’ve received for that particular course.
-Grades should be entered as numeric values (e.g., 85, 92, etc.), where the value ranges from 0 to 100.
+Grades should be entered as numeric values (e.g., 85, 92, etc.), ranging from 0 to 100.

 Enter Total Weight:

-In the Total Weight section, enter the total percentage weight for all the courses combined.
-This should typically sum up to 100% for accurate calculations.
-If each course has a different weight, make sure to distribute the weight accordingly, e.g., 20% for one course, 25% for another, and so on.
+In the Total Weight section, input the total percentage weight for all the courses combined.
+This should ideally sum up to 100% for accurate calculations.
+If each course has a different weight, make sure to distribute the weight accordingly (e.g., 20% for one course, 25% for another, etc.).

 Calculate Grade: